bayareawebpro/laravel-micro.js/README.md

 **A Laravel style frontend framework that works with your UI framework of choice.**

 LaravelMicro.js is an IOC Container, Service Locator Pattern and Middleware Pipeline for your Laravel Frontend.
-It provides true dependency injection and a familiar design that encourages you to use object oriented principles in your client-side application.
+It provides true dependency injection, and a familiar design that encourages you to use object oriented principles in your client-side application.
 It includes a DotSyntax Object Repository and Validator Service making it easy to work with data provided by Laravel Responses.